 FOR INTERNATIONAL STUDENTS

-Q: I am an international student currently living in residence and can't return to my home country for the Holiday Break between semesters.
+Q: I am an international student currently living in residence and can't return to my home country for the summer between semesters.
 Am I able to stay in residence?

-Note: If you are currently living in Lennox & Addington or Lambton Hall, you will be temporarily relocated to our East Village townhouse community.
+Note: If you are living in our North Residences or East Residences, you will relocated to our East Village townhouse community for the summer semester.

-Q: Is there an extra charge to stay in residence between semesters?
+Q: Is there an extra charge to stay in residence during the summer?